eBPF-Flowradar/eBPF-FlowRadar/notes.md

 4. XDP can only capture packets from RX (incoming side).
 Is that a problem ?
 5. See #Notes 1
 6. Ask about hashes are implemented for consistent implementation with theirs
+7. Extra metadata to be stored?  (e.g., packet counters, and the flow starting and finish times).
+8. When should we clear the flowset?
+In the simulation its done in sequential order?

 # Check
 1. Check all TODOs